Odetyte/music-api/README.md

-# Welcome to rock-n-roll 🎼
+# Welcome to ROCK-N-ROLL 🎼

 ## About

-rock-n-roll is a web service that allows you to create music jams and discover existing ones, all while taking care of security by implementing user authentication.
+ROCK-N-ROLL is a web service that allows you to create music jams and discover existing ones, all while taking care of security by implementing user authentication.

 This project implements the following user stories: